-The Bank adopted the ROC SFAS No. 37 "Accounting for Intangible Assets".
+The Bank and its subsidiaries adopted the ROC SFAS No. 37 "Accounting for Intangible Assets".
 Intangible assets are initially recognized at cost.
 After the initial recognition, the intangible assets shall be carried at cost less accumulated amortization and accumulated impairment losses if any.

-The useful lives of intangible assets of the Bank are deemed finite.
+The useful lives of intangible assets of the Bank and its subsidiaries are deemed finite.
 The amortization amounts of the intangible assets with finite useful lives are allocated on a systematic basis over their useful lives.
 If there is objective evidence that an impairment loss has been incurred, the impairment testing would be performed.

-The category of intangible assets of the Bank and the amortization method over the estimated useful lives are as follows:
+The category of intangible assets of the Bank and its subsidiaries and the amortization method over the estimated useful lives are as follows: